Alan Pierson

 But whatever I’ve been interested in, I’ve always been an organizer, dreaming up big projects and bringing together people with diverse talents and their own big ideas to make things happen.
 And when I eventually decided to focus on music—initially as a composer rather than a conductor—I started doing the same.
 I helped to found Ossia, the Eastman group which launched Alarm Will Sound, and was soon spending most of my time producing concerts, playing chamber music, and leading ensembles.
 Without these Eastman School experiencees with the musicians who would eventually found Alarm Will Sound with me, I don’t think I’d be conducting today.

-In recent years, I’ve conducted many other ensembles, including Ireland’s wonderful Crash Ensemble, where I am Principal Conductor, and the Brooklyn Philharmonic, where I am Artistic Director.
+In more recent years, I’ve conducted many other ensembles, including the Los Angeles Philharmonic, the Chicago Symphony Orchestra, the Hamburg Symphony Orchestra, L.A.
+Opera, Nationaltheater Mannheim.
+I’ve been Artistic Director of the Brooklyn Philharmonic and Principal Conductor of the Crash Ensemble.
+And I’m on faculty at Northwestern University, co-directing the Bienen School of Music’s Contemporary Music Ensemble.
 But coming back to work with Alarm Will Sound is always like coming home, and I can’t imagine my life without these people.